myTerminal/thinklucent/README.md

 ## To-do

-* Add support for more init systems like SystemD, OpenRC, SysVinit, etc.
+* Add support for more init systems like OpenRC, SysVinit, etc.
 * Support for more hardware